freedomofpress/securedrop/docs/set_up_admin_tails.rst

              the installation.
 If this happens, please email us at securedrop@freedom.press.

-Verify that the current release tag was signed with the master signing
+Verify that the current release tag was signed with the release signing
 key:

 .. code:: sh